|

 DLA Piper’s policy framework includes a range of People and Procurement policies that outline our commitment to modern slavery and human trafficking risks in our business and supply chains.
 Relevant policies include:

-- Human Rights & Modern Slavery Policy: makes explicit our commitment to the United Nations Guiding Principles on Business and Human Rights, endorsed by the International Bar Association.
+• Human Rights & Modern Slavery Policy: makes explicit our commitment to the United Nations Guiding Principles on Business and Human Rights, endorsed by the International Bar Association.
 This Policy confirms our commitment to respect and support international human rights, and in particular to the International Bill of Rights and the International Labour Organisation's Declaration on the Fundamental Principles and Rights at Work.
+This policy is being reviewed and updated in 2024/25.

-- International Inclusion Guidelines: encourages all our people to value diversity, actively promote inclusion, respect each person's individuality, and to ensure that no partner, employee, agency worker, contractor or self-employed consultant, receives less favourable treatment on the basis of colour, race, nationality, ethnic or national origins, sexuality or gender, disability, age or religion or belief.
-Our International Inclusion Guidelines are further supported by relevant country level policies.
+• International Inclusion Guidelines: encourages all our people to value diversity, actively promote inclusion, respect each person's individuality, and to ensure that no partner, employee, agency worker, contractor or self-employed consultant, receives less favourable treatment on the basis of colour, race, nationality, ethnic or national origins, sexuality or gender, disability, age or religion or belief.
+Our International Inclusion Guidelines are supported by country level policies tailored to the domestic environment, in Australia these include local policies dealing with anti-discrimination and harassment/sexual harassment.

-All of these policies have been made available to all of our people on our Intranet.
+All of these policies have been made available to our people on our Intranet.

 We comply with all applicable employment laws relating to employee terms and conditions.